This post may contain affiliate links. See our disclosure policy for details.

 If you’ve got struggling or reluctant readers, this one is for you.
-Take a break from your everyday reading instruction and read the world around you.
+I hope this post inspires you take a break from your everyday reading instruction and read the world around you.
+Don’t worry!
 Learning will move forward.
 You just have to think outside the book.

 Teaching a child to read is an amazing experience.
 I’ve been lucky enough to work with over 100 children learning to read in my career teaching first and second grade.
 Each child was different, and each one prepared me to teach my own son.

 One thing they all had in common was that learning never happened in a straight line.
 I’ve never met a kid who learned at the even, plodding pace set by text book reading programs.